 Choosing The Breeds

-| Dog Rating Categories | |||
+Our Dog Rating Categories

-| CATEGORY | 1-3pts. | 4-6pt. | 7-10pts. |
+CATEGORY | 1-3pts. | 4-6pt. | 7-10pts. |

-| Energy Level | High | Medium-High | Low-Medium |
+Energy Level | High | Medium-High | Low-Medium |

-| Size | <10lbs or >100lbs | 10-25lbs or 50-100lbs | 25-50lbs |
+Size | <10lbs or >100lbs | 10-25lbs or 50-100lbs | 25-50lbs |

-| Temperament | Dominant | Balanced | Submissive |
+Temperament | Dominant | Balanced | Submissive |

-| Intelligence | Low (<50) | Medium (25-50) | High (top 25) |
+Intelligence | Low (<50) | Medium (25-50) | High (top 25) |

-| Intangibles | Negative traits | Even | Positive traits |
+Intangibles | Negative traits | Even | Positive traits |

 ***The Disclaimer – This is my personal opinion.
 Please do your own due diligence when searching for a breed of dog.
 The personality of a dog is often influenced by several factors including line, breeder, and owner more so than the actual breed of the dog.
 This list does not imply that all other dog breeds are unsuitable for children.
 Individual dogs may not show all or any of the traits associated with the breed.
-Puppy training, socialization with children, education, line, breeder, and living conditions with the family will all heavily influence your dogs personality.
+Puppy training, socialization with children, education, line, breeder, and living conditions with the family will all heavily influence your dog’s personality.

-Dogs Good With Kids
+Top 10 Dogs Good With Children

 Number 10 – Bulldog

-The Bulldog is the first dog on our list coming in at number 10.
-The positives I saw in the Bulldog were it’s lower energy and sturdy size.
 Sturdy size is nice with kids who can often be a little rough when learning to interact with a dog.
 Some of the negatives with this dog were their trainability and common health issues with the breed.
 From Wikipedia:

 The temperament of the Bulldog is generally docile, friendly and gregarious but are known to be fiercely loyal.